BBj-Plugins/BBjGridExWidget/website/docs/selection/row-selection.md

 ## Example: Multi Select With Click

 The example below shows multi-select with click.
-Clicking multiple rows will select a range of rows without the need for `Ctrl` or `Shift` keys.
+Clicking multiple rows will select a range of rows without the need for <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys.
 Clicking a selected row will deselect it.
-This is useful for touch devices where `Ctrl` and `Shift` clicks are not available.
+This is useful for touch devices where <kbd>Ctrl</kbd> and <kbd>Shift</kbd> clicks are not available.

 * `MultipleSelection` is set to enable multiple row selection with clicks.
-* Clicking multiple rows will select multiple rows without needing to press `Ctrl` or `Shift` keys.
+* Clicking multiple rows will select multiple rows without needing to press <kbd>Ctrl</kbd> or <kbd>Shift</kbd> keys.
 * Clicking a selected row will deselect that row.